macgari/common-definition/README.md

 ### Prerequisits

- - 250GB of disk space
+ - Nearly 300 GB of storage
  - MySQL server instance
    - username and password would need to be updated in nih.sql.sh, ohdsi.sh scripts